kja12786git/travel-currencies/project-worksheet.md

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.
+ * I changed the maps to be post MVP because the crud was more important for this assignment.
+ * I was initially going to add the country names somewhere visible on the DOM but I added them inside the dropdown selections instead which can actually be better in a way.
+The good thing is it can still be duplicated from that element to be displayed, of course.

 ## Issues and Resolutions
  Use this section to list of all major issues encountered and their resolution.